 Some companies have included “beeswax” in their products and you will see this listed as cera alba on the label, but this is beeswax that has been bleached and denatured and does not include the essential skin beautifying ingredients!
 The only way to reap all the benefits of pure beeswax is to get it farm fresh.
 So where can you find farm fresh beeswax?
 After all, not many of us have the luxury of living near an apiary.

 This year I came across an outstanding company that produces an entire collection of skincare products made with farm fresh beeswax and other 100% natural ingredients.
 Every thing they make is chemical free and non-toxic, but extremely potent.
-When I used the products for myself I knew right away that I wanted to become a distributor.
+When I used the products for myself I knew right away that I wanted to be a part of it.

 So!
 If you are ready to upgrade to premium natural products that will transform your skin you can shop directly through my store link below.
 By shopping through my store you will be able to get 20% when you choose products on Subscribe N Save.
 This is our autoship feature, but don’t worry, you can pause or cancel at ANY time.
 I usually don’t like subscriptions but I love having one less thing to worry about and I look forward to my beauty products every month.

-If you have any questions about which products are right for you please don’t hesitate to contact me here!
+If you have any questions about which products are right for you please don’t hesitate to contact me @ email@example.com !
 I love serving others and helping them discover the wonder of these amazing products.

 Why is it that we apply lotion only to have to reapply it over and over throughout the day?
 The answer may surprise you…